wavemaker/docs/learn/how-tos/consuming-existing-wm-api-into-another-wm-project.md

 ## Import Swagger into another Project

-Import the swagger into another project.
+Import the downloaded swagger into another WaveMakar project.
 For more information on how to import, see [Importing REST APIs via Swagger](/learn/app-development/services/api-designer/import-rest-apis-swagger).

 ## Enter Host Name and Base Path

-You'll need the host name and base path when you import an API via Swagger Import.
+You will need the host name and base path when you import an API via [Swagger Import](/learn/app-development/services/api-designer/import-rest-apis-swagger).

 :::note
 Ensure that the application is deployed before you could use the API.
 For more information on how to deploy an app, see [One-Click Deployment](/learn/app-development/deployment/one-click-deployment).